-5-phosphoribosyl-α-1-(PRPP). pyrophosphate A linear cascade of reactions converts PRPP into inosine monophosphate (IMP).
-IMP is the central branch point of the purine metabolism IMP is pathway. transformed into AMP and GMP.
+The main metabolite in purine biosynthesis is 5-phosphoribosyl- α -1pyrophosphate (PRPP).
+A linear cascade of reactions converts PRPP into inosine monophosphate (IMP).
+IMP is the central branch point of the purine metabolism IMP is transpathway. formed into AMP and GMP.
 Guanosine, adenosine, and their derivatives are recycled (unless used elsewhere) into hypoxanthine (HX) and xanthine (XA).
 XA is finally oxidized into uric acid (UA).
-In addition to these processes, there appear to be two "salvage" pathways that serve to maintain IMP levels and thus adenosine and levels guanosine as well. these pathways, In adenine phosphoribosyland transferase (APRT) hypoxanthine-guanine phosphoribosyltransferase (HG-PRT) combine with PRPP to form ribonucleotides.
+In addition to these processes, there appear to be two "salvage" pathways that serve to maintain IMP levels and thus adenosine guanosine and levels as well.
+In these pathways, phosphoribosyladenine (APRT) transferase and hypoxanthine-guanine phosphoribosyltransferase (HG-PRT) combine with PRPP to form ribonucleotides.